 Just as early humans discovered they could get better resources and services if they traded (and later paid) for them from specialists, microservices offer businesses a chance to combine the best individual services to suit their business.

-The result is an agile platform that can encapsulate all the business requirements but also quickly innovate with changing market demands.
+The result is an agile platform that can take care of all the business requirements but also quickly innovate with changing market demands.

 As explained above, two decades ago, monolith architectures were the only option for ecommerce businesses.
 Enterprises had no choice but to build on and constantly update and maintain these increasingly complicated structures.